SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 whereas computed properties calculate (rather than store) a value.

 Stored and computed properties are usually associated with instances of a particular type.
-However, they can also be associated with the type itself.
+However, for value types, they can also be associated with the type itself.
-Such properties are known as type properties.
+Such properties are known as static properties.

 .. note::